Spurned by Trump, China and Mexico talk about a trade deal

 President Trump threatened to slap tariffs on China and Mexico during his campaign.
 Now the two nations could team up for their own trade deal.

-China's ambassador to Mexico, Qui Xiaoqi, emphasized that China is ready to talk to Mexico about a "free trade agreement."
+China's ambassador to Mexico, Qiu Xiaoqi, emphasized that China is ready to talk to Mexico about a "free trade agreement."

-"There is no difficulty from China's side," Qui said last week.
+"There is no difficulty from China's side," Qiu said last week.
 "We have great interest in deepening and broadening these ties."

 Trump is set to meet with President Enrique Peña Nieto this week at the G20 Summit in Germany.
 It will be their first meeting since Trump took office.
 Trump will also sit down with Chinese President Xi Jinping.

-Note: --A previous version of this story misspelled the name of China's ambassador to Mexico, Qiu Xiaoqi.